-Taxi services in Prague are subject to a national law on road transportation.
-In the media and tourist guides, some taxi drivers have become infamous for failing to comply with established maximum prices and violations of the law, and this has been one of the visible topics of communal politics for many years.
+Taxi services in Prague are subject to national law on-road transportation.
+In the media and tourist guides, some taxi drivers have become infamous for failing to comply with established maximum prices and violations of the law.
+This has been one of the visible topics of communal politics for many years.
 Prague has put forward amendments to laws to help resolve the situation.

 Since January 1, 1962, the monopolized city taxi service has been incorporated into the Prague Transport Companies of Prague, together with the car rental service.
-On January 1, 1989, the State Company Taxi Praha was established by the founding charter of the National Committee of the City of Prague, with its registered office in Trojická Street, but after a change of circumstances, the company was soon liquidated by a decision of Prague board of directors No. 6/11 of 30 May 1991, on June 1, 1991.
+On January 1, 1989, the State Company Taxi Praha was established by the founding charter of the National Committee of the City of Prague, with its registered office in Trojická Street.
+Still, after a change of circumstances, the company was soon liquidated by a decision of Prague board of directors No. 6/11 of 30 May 1991, on June 1, 1991.
 Then this sector was liberalized and left entirely to the private sector.
-Deputy Mayor Petr Hulinský and Petra Buzková (at that time a candidate for the Mayor of Prague) came to the beginning of 2006 with the intention of setting up a new city taxi service that would compete with the private services, and the suggestion was also supported by the independent deputy Michael Hvízdal, former ODS member, and the Freedom Union, but there was no wider response to it.
+Deputy Mayor Petr Hulinský and Petra Buzková (at that time a candidate for the Mayor of Prague) came to the beginning of 2006 intending to set up a new city taxi service that would compete with the private services.
+The suggestion was also supported by the independent deputy Michael Hvízdal, former ODS member, and the Freedom Union, but there was no wider response to it.

-Taxi services are among those public transport components in the capital city of Prague which are not subsidized from public sources.
+Taxi services are among those public transport components in the capital city of Prague, which are not subsidized from public sources.
 Basic conditions for the operation of a taxi service are established in the Road Transport Act.
-The City of Prague determines maximum prices, which allows the taxi services to be included among services with regulated prices according to the Ministry of Finance resolution, published under the Pricing Act.
+According to the Ministry of Finance resolution, the City of Prague determines maximum prices, which allows the taxi services to be included among services with regulated prices, published under the Pricing Act.
 However, the right to regulate taxi services in Prague was successfully challenged in court at least once.

 The situation in Prague taxi services has been a constant and controversial topic of Prague’s municipal policy since the 90s.
 Both the media and foreign tourists point to the systematic over-pricing of fares, non-compliance with legal conditions, and various frauds.

-Most of the taxi stations (those located on local roads) are operated by the Technical Communications Administration.
-In 2002, it organized a “lottery”, intended to pick up candidates for management and exclusive use of the most lucrative taxi-stations, with the operator of the taxi station being held responsible for the offences committed by his drivers.
-In 2006, the city issued a decree on the operating rules of taxi stations, which stipulates certain additional conditions (equipment, class, and color of the vehicle) as a condition of using taxi stations.
-The drivers who meet these requirements are provided with other benefits by the city (such as the use of dedicated lanes).
+Most taxi stations (those located on local roads) are operated by the Technical Communications Administration.
+In 2002, it organized a “lottery” intended to pick up candidates for management and exclusive use of the most lucrative taxi stations.
+The operator of the taxi station was held responsible for the offences committed by his drivers.
+In 2006, the city issued a decree on the operating rules of taxi stations, which stipulates certain additional conditions (equipment, class, and colour of the vehicle) as a condition of using taxi stations.
+The drivers who meet these requirements are provided with other benefits by the city (such as dedicated lanes).
 Until 2006, the city operated on the bounds of the law by giving out various non-public annexes to the contract between the town and the taxi station operators as the operating rules for taxi stations, and by adjusting the issues that in fact exceed the traffic regulation at the taxi stations by the decree of operating rules.

-Another problem is some services that are advertised as taxis in commercials, but are legally reported as occasional passenger services, which are not subject to the license and price restrictions which are applicable to taxi services.
-In such a case, orders and payments should, according to the law, be carried out outside of the car; however, the competing taxi services suspect that in many cases this difference from taxis is not complied with, and it is only a circumvention of the conditions for operating a taxi service.
+Another problem is some services advertised as taxis in commercials but are legally reported as occasional passenger services, which are not subject to the license and price restrictions applicable to taxi services.
+In such a case, orders and payments should, according to the law, be carried out outside of the car; however, the competing taxi services suspect that in many cases, this difference from taxis is not complied with, and it is the only circumvention of the conditions for operating a taxi service.

 As of 8 June 2006, 5561 taxis were registered in Prague.
 According to the unspecified study of the Quebec Ministry of Transport, there is an optimal coefficient of 2.1 vehicles per 1000 inhabitants; in Prague, this tax rate should be around 2440 taxis.